(Photo courtesy of NetPS Plant Finder)

 A versatile evergreen garden shrub with an upright wide-spreading habit, bright green emerging foliage is striking against dark green needles in spring; a superb screening or foundation shrub, takes pruning very well, does well in shade

-Brown's Yew has dark green foliage which emerges light green in spring.
-The ferny leaves remain dark green throughout the winter.
-Neither the flowers nor the fruit are ornamentally significant.
+Brown's Yew is a dwarf conifer which is primarily valued in the landscape or garden for its ornamental globe-shaped form.
+It has dark green evergreen foliage which emerges light green in spring.
+The ferny sprays of foliage remain dark green throughout the winter.

 Brown's Yew is a dense multi-stemmed evergreen shrub with a more or less rounded form.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.